 - 1. Why is the trial being done? - 2.
 What are the potential benefits of the trial? - 3.
 What is the potential risk of the trial? - 4.
 What can I expect from day to day while I am on the trial?
 (Frequency of visits, types of testing, length of visits) - 5.
 If I experience side effects, whom should I contact? - 6.
-What are the costs of participating in the trial? - 7.
+Are there any costs associated with participating in the trial? - 7.
 What other treatment options do I have if I do not participate in the clinical trial? - 8.
 How long will I be in the trial? - 9.
 What happens if the treatment is not working?